wo1vin/wo1vin/README.md

 - 👨‍💻 You can see some past projects at [https://delmonte.tech](https://delmonte.tech)

-- 💬 Ask me about **software engineering, art & design, or sustainability.**
+- 💬 Ask me about **software engineering roles, art & design, or sustainability.**

 - 📫 How to reach me **wolvincraft@gmail.com**